Gravios/CaImAn/README.md

 Also a special thanks to:
 * Eric Thompson, for various strong contributions to code and demos, both before and during his employment at the Flatiron Institute.
 * Ethan Blackwood, for several contributions in various areas
+* Manuel Paez, for substantial work on porting machine learning models into Keras/Pytorch that were originally written in Tensorflow

 # License
 This program is free software; you can redistribute it and/or